-Timeline: Updated by end of 2023, then ongoing
+Timeline: Updated by 2024, then ongoing

+Agency: Permit Sonoma

+Funding: Departmental Budget

-▲ Housing Element Program 12: Permitting Procedures and Priority Processing
+▲ Housing Element Program 12: Permitting Procedures, Priority Processing, and Proactive Farmworker Housing Measures

-Program Description: The County will continue ongoing practices for priority processing and increase opportunities for streamlining the development process, including no- cost housing preapplication meetings with all relevant departments, waiver of impact fees for farmworker housing, and fast-tracked priority processing for ADUs and affordable housing developments.
+Program Description: The County will continue ongoing practices for priority processing and increase opportunities for streamlining the development process, including for special needs households and farmworkers.
+These measures will include no- cost housing pre-application meetings with all relevant departments, continued waiver of impact fees for farmworker housing, and fast-tracked priority processing for ADUs and affordable housing developments.
 In addition, County will take the following actions:

-Develop a written Senate Bill 35 (Gov. Code § 65913.4, as amended) application process, including the pre-application and the procedure that will be used.
+12a Develop a written Senate Bill 35 (Gov. Code § 65913.4, as amended) application process, including the pre-application and the procedure that will be used.
 This process will provide a streamlined ministerial approval process to qualified residential and mixed-use development projects.
 The written procedures and checklists will be developed and made available on the County's website.